HOW TO PREPARE FOR SSA’S PSYCHOLOGICAL EXAM

 WHAT SHOULD YOU BRING TO THE MENTAL HEALTH EXAM?

-Additionally, the SSA will send you paperwork that gives you the date, time, and address of the psychological evaluation.
-It is a good idea to bring that paperwork with you to the exam.
-Finally, we recommend that you bring a copy of your mental health records to the examination.
-For example, if you have had a previous psychological evaluation, you can bring a copy of that to give to the doctor.
+Finally, we recommend that you bring a copy of your mental health records to the exam.
+For example, if you have had a previous psychological evaluation, then bring a copy of it for the doctor.
 Likewise, you could bring the progress notes from your counselor.
-Additionally, you could bring a treating source statement, such as a letter from your doctor, that documents your mental health diagnosis.
+Additionally, you could bring a treating source statement, such as a letter from your doctor, that documents your symptoms and mental health diagnosis.

 WHAT QUESTIONS WILL THE DOCTOR ASK AT YOUR PSYCHOLOGICAL EXAM?